-“The mission of World Scholarship Initiative is to provide funding for bright Kenyan students demonstrating financial need and provide financial support for their high school and university education in Kenya.
-In addition, we provide an opportunity for donors and awarded students to increase their global understanding through shared communication.”
+“The mission of World Scholarship Initiative is to identify bright Kenyan students demonstrating financial need and provide financial support for their high school and university education in Kenya.
+In addition, we provide an opportunity for donors and students to increase their global understanding through travel and shared communication.”

 World Scholarship Initiative is an Oregon not-for-profit corporation founded in 2013.
 Our organization leverages personal connections and commitment to create big impacts while being flexible, low-overhead, and cause-oriented.
 We:

 - Pay for administrative costs privately, so 100% of donations go to educating our students;

 - Personally know all nine sponsored students;

 - Support girls’ education by ensuring that at least half of our students are girls;